Get to Know Our Director of Finance

 At WGBH, I met a lot of celebrities and was an “Assistant Unit Manager” in the filming of the movie “Lemon Sky.”
 You can see my name in the credits if you wait until the very end and put it on slow motion!
 Kevin Bacon was the principal actor and Kyra Sedgwick was the principal actress, so that is where they first met.
 My wife always brags about getting to dance with Kevin Bacon at the wrap party.

 From “GBH” I became a self-employed consultant — this is when computers were really becoming a business necessity.
 I worked with CPA firms to computerize their clients’ accounting functions.
 From there one of my clients pulled me into their business as a controller, and I worked in finance and MIS in a variety of industries before I joined Adcco Inc. I have been with Adcco for the last 15 years and feel blessed to be a part of this company.

-Tell us what you love about working for Adcco.
+What do you love about working for Adcco?

 I was privileged to start when the founder, Tony Colacchio, was still active in the business.
 I will always have the fondest memories of him.
 He was the voice of reason in every discussion and the definition of a “people person.”
 Everyone loved him.
 The fruit doesn’t fall far from the tree, and Jason Colacchio has taken what Tony started and multiplied it tenfold.

 What’s your proudest moment working for Adcco?